morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - produces a lot of heat, adapter needs a lot of vent holes
 - expensive

 Recommendation: Do not buy adapters based on this chipset.
 You will be disappointed.
-Adapters with the new mt7921au will meet or exceed the performance of this chipset in WiFi 5 AC 5 GHz mode plus you get WiFi 6e capability.
+Adapters with the new mt7921au chipset will meet or exceed the performance of this chipset in WiFi 5 AC 5 GHz mode plus you get WiFi 6e capability.

 -----